Bobby Rush: Chicago politics

-In 1975, Rush ran for a seat on the Chicago City Council, the first of several black militants to seek political office, and lost to incumbent alderman William Barnett, receiving 23% of the vote to Barnett's 55% and Larry S. Bullock's 21%.
+In 1975, Rush ran for a seat on the Chicago City Council, the first of several black activist to seek political office, and lost to incumbent alderman William Barnett, receiving 23% of the vote to Barnett's 55% and Larry S. Bullock's 21%.
 He ran again in 1983 and won, alongside Harold Washington's victory as Chicago's first black mayor.
 Rush supported Washington's coalition during the Council Wars that followed the 1983 election.
 Rush's allies in the black-power movement abandoned the Democrats in the wake of the political turmoil that followed the sudden death of Washington in 1987, and formed their own political party, naming it after Washington.
 Rush infuriated Harold Washington Party leaders by spurning their candidates for local offices and sometimes backing white Democrats instead.
 He worked with the Democrats and was rewarded with the deputy chairmanship of the state party.